RFA Tiderace (A137): Operational history

 In January 2020, Tiderace began a refit and maintenance period at the Cammell Laird shipyard in Birkenhead, England.
 Her six month refit involved "major and invasive" work, including the replacement of all four engine/generator funnel exhausts and an upgrade to her high-pressure saltwater fire-main.
 After her refit, she made a maiden call to Gibraltar.

+As of 2024, she was reported to be in "extended readiness" (uncrewed reserve), largely the product of serious personnel shortages in the RFA.
+In late 2025 it was indicated that the ship would again be activated.